Sputnik (film): Plot

+Semiradov summons Klimova and reveals he knows she spied on the feeding.
+He defends his actions by explaining the alien is a powerful weapon the Soviets need to maintain peace, and that he only feeds it prisoners who have committed monstrous crimes.
+Semiradov allows Klimova to watch another feeding.
+However, Klimova requests to enter the feeding area and sings Veshnyakov's favourite song to the alien.
+At first, the creature softens and backs away.
+But when its food tries to run, the creature kills the prisoner anyways.

+Klimova decides she must stop the experiment and help Veshnyakov escape.
+She convinces Rigel to help her.
+Then she convinces Veshnyakov that Semiradov will never let him leave.
+She plans to inject Veshnyakov with hormones that simulate Addison's disease, tricking the alien into rejecting Veshnyakov and permanently separating them.
+Rigel gives Klimova and Veshnyakov a set of car keys, and then confesses everything to the Moscow authorities by telephone just before Semiradov murders him.

+Semiradov’s soldiers intercept Klimova and Veshnyakov.
+Cornered, Veshnyakov injects himself with the hormones prematurely, forcing the alien to emerge and attack the soldiers.
+The resulting chaos allows Klimova to drag Veshnyakov into the car and drive off.
+But Veshnyakov begins dying, and Klimova realizes he still needs the alien to live.

+Klimova allows Semiradov to catch up, knowing he will bring the injured alien to force it back inside Veshnyakov.
+But before he can, Veshnyakov takes voluntary control of the alien and uses it to kill Semiradov and his men.

+Klimova spots trucks coming from Moscow thanks to Rigel.
+However, Veshnyakov decides he must die with the creature to avoid more killing, and shoots himself in the head.
+Klimova survives and adopts Veshnyakov's son.

 Cast

 Production

 Principal photography for the film took place in Moscow in the winter of 2018–2019.
 Most of the film's scenes were shot at the Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry.

 Release

 Sputnik was scheduled to have its world premiere at the Tribeca Film Festival in April 2020 before the festival was postponed due to the COVID-19 pandemic.
 Sony Pictures had slated a theatrical release for the film in Russia on April 16, 2020, but the film was instead released on video-on-demand in Russia on the platforms More.tv, Wink and Ivi.ru on April 23.
 IFC Midnight acquired the film's North American distribution rights earlier that same month.
 The film was released in select theaters and on video-on-demand in North America on August 14, 2020.

 Upon release in Russia, over one million people streamed Sputnik on More.tv, Wink and Ivi.ru, making the film the most-streamed title across those services in two years, surpassing American titles and other Russian titles.